Protection of Lawful Commerce in Arms Act: Legislative history

-The act was introduced in the midst of a large number of lawsuits filed by anti-gun advocates and city governments claiming that gun manufacturers were creating a “public nuisance” by selling guns.
+The act was introduced in the midst of a large number of lawsuits filed by anti-gun advocates and city governments claiming that gun manufacturers were creating a "public nuisance" by selling guns.

 The act was passed by the U.S. Senate on July 29, 2005, by a vote of 65–31.
 On October 20, 2005, it was passed by the House of Representatives with 283 in favor and 144 opposed.

-The final bill passed only after adding an amendment that mandated safety locks on handguns, and after preventing the renewal of the assault weapons ban from being added.

 It was signed into law on October 26, 2005, by President George W. Bush and became Public Law 109–92.
 Wayne LaPierre of the National Rifle Association thanked President Bush for signing the Act, for which it had lobbied, describing it as "... the most significant piece of pro-gun legislation in twenty years into law".

 Lawsuits

 As of October 2020, seven lawsuits have challenged the constitutionality of the law under the 5th and 10th Amendments, and resulted in both state and federal appellate court decisions; all of these have found the PLCAA constitutional, except for Gustafson v.
 Springfield Armory and National Shooting Sports Foundation Inc. v.
 James (see below).